dimagi/commcare-hq/docs/migrations_in_practice.rst

    time before the second deploy.
 This should almost certainly be done on prod.
    Whether or not it needs to be done on the other Dimagi-managed environments (india, swiss) depends on how much data those environments have.
-3. **Second PR deployed**: This will run the management command again on prod, but since all logs have already been migrated, it won’t actually make any changes and should run fast - see the migrations best practices section below.
+3. **Second PR deployed**: This will run the management command again, but since all logs have already been migrated, it won’t actually make any changes and should run fast - see the migrations best practices section below.
 This will also make sure third party environments have the change